hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    The NSEC3PARAM flags field currently contains only reserved and unassigned flags.
-Individual NSEC3 records, however, contain the "Opt-Out" flag Operators considering the use of NSEC3 are advised to fully test their zones deployment architectures and authoritative servers under both regular operational loads to determine the tradeoffs using NSEC3 instead of NSEC.
-Smaller zones, or large but relatively static zones, are encouraged to not use a the opt-opt flag and to take advantage of DNSSEC's proof-of-non-existence support.[RFC5155], which specifies whether that NSEC3 record provides proof of non-existence.
+Individual NSEC3 records, however, contain the "Opt-Out" flag [RFC5155], which specifies whether that NSEC3 record provides proof of non-existence.
 In general, NSEC3 with the Opt-Out flag enabled should only be used in large, highly dynamic zones with a small percentage of signed delegations.
 Operationally, this allows for fewer signature creations when new delegations are inserted into a zone.
 This is typically only necessary for extremely large registration points providing zone updates faster than real-time signing allows or when using memory-constrained hardware.
+Operators considering the use of NSEC3 are advised to fully test their zones deployment architectures and authoritative servers under both regular operational loads to determine the tradeoffs using NSEC3 instead of NSEC.
+Smaller zones, or large but relatively static zones, are encouraged to not use a the opt-opt flag and to take advantage of DNSSEC's proof-of-non-existence support.

 2.3.
 Iterations